SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 keypoints:
 - "Object Oriented progamming uses classes to structure data"
 - "Methods are functions which implement the behaviour of an object"
+- "Behaviour and data can be shared between classes using composition and inheritance"
 ---

 ## The Object Oriented Paradigm